Unravelling Expressive Delegations: Complexity and Normative Analysis

-To show that \MinSum and its variants satisfy cast-optimality, we require the following technical lemma about Fulkerson's algorithm concerning delegation graphs differing only in edges exiting a single node; we find it of independent interest.
+To show that \MinSum and its variants satisfy cast monotonicity, we require the following technical lemma about Fulkerson's algorithm concerning delegation graphs differing only in edges exiting a single node; we find it of independent interest.

 \begin{lemma} For each vertex $a \in V \setminus \{r, 0, 1\}$ in the delegation graph there exists a set $E'_a \subseteq E$ such that, no matter how the edges exiting $a$ and their costs are altered, the set of tight edges $E'$ output by Fulkerson's algorithm satisfies: (i) $E_a' \subseteq E';$ (ii) for any $(x, y) \in E' \setminus E'_a$ vertex $x$ can reach $a$ but not $r$ along edges in $E'_a;$ (iii) if there is a single edge exiting $a$, namely $(a, d)$ for some $d \in D,$ then $E' = E_a' \cup \{(a, d)\}.$ \end{lemma} \begin{proof} Consider running Fulkerson's algorithm with the following modification:~change the loop condition to additionally require $a \notin L$ and never pick $L$ with $a \in L$ in \cref{line:nondet}.
 Let $(E'_a, \calL_a)$ be the respective output.
 Note that, irrespective of the edges exiting node $a$ and their weights, if $(E', \calL)$ is the output of the full algorithm, then $E'_a \subseteq E'$ and $\calL_a \subseteq \calL,$ implying (i).
 To see this, recall that the output of the full algorithm does not depend on the nondeterministic choices made on \cref{line:nondet}, so one can arrange for the full algorithm to be carried out by first executing the modified algorithm (which does not depend on edges exiting $a$) and the performing any supplementary steps.